LoveweddingsNG Vendor Tips: Lets Talk ‘Exhibitions’

 Wedding exhibitions offer very good marketing opportunities for vendors and should be considered very seriously.
 However, it’s not enough to hear about an event and simply book a stand, there’s more work to be done.
 Unfortunately, I can’t answer all these questions in one post so I’m going to write out some of my thoughts in no particular order as its quite a broad topic (apologies in advance).
 I do hope, however, that this post answers some of your questions.
 Here we go!!!

 The first thing you need to do once anyone approaches you with an ask or a proposition is Research.
-Always ask questions and verify the answers you get from third parties.
+Always ask questions and verify the answers you get.
 Before even considering booking a stand, here are a few questions you should ask the organisers;

 - How long has the show been going on for?
 How many years, months